sohmpatil/github-behavior-apis/README.md

 ```
 python -m uvicorn main:app --reload
 ```
-## How to run in docker container
+## How to run in the docker container
-- To build image
+- To build an image
 ```
 make build
 ```
-- To build and image and run
+- To build an image and run
 ```
 make container
 ```
   OR
 ```
-docker build -t github-ideal-behavior:latest .
+docker build -t github-behavior-apis:latest .
-docker run -p 8080:8080 github-ideal-behavior:latest
+docker run -p 8080:8080 github-behavior-apis:latest
 ```

 ## How to use API